cpd67/Languages/README.md

 # Languages
-Learning new languages, one at a time.
+Learning new programming languages, one at a time.

+This repo contains example programs from various different programming languages.